idalmasso/my_tracker_app/README.md

 # myvidproject
-Project for looking my vids made with flask
+Project for tracking updates made with flask (reused lots of things from other project)